jakeNesom/LDA-highchart/README.md

 # Puprpose

 This project was created to display some simple stats from a node.js/mongo db application.
-As clients log information via the node.js app into the mongoDB, This angular app acceses an express get API to view and chart the interactions
+As clients log information via the node.js app into the mongoDB, This angular app accesses an express get API to view and chart the interactions

 Information charted:
  - Client Name